SAP-samples/btp-developer-guide-cap/documentation/saas/lep/1-prerequisites.md

 > Creates the SAP Authorization and Trust Management service security configuration (that is, the xs-security.json file) for the INCIDENT-MANAGEMENT project.

-## Prepare HTML5 applications with deploy configurations
+## Prepare the HTML5 Applications with Deploy Configurations

 Run the following command in the terminal: